- What We Do

 Food insecurity in Pakistan is largely a problem of economic access by the poorest and most vulnerable members of the population to an adequate, diverse diet, and is exacerbated by militancy, natural disasters, and lack of basic health and nutrition education.

 - Government security operations continue in the tribal area of the northwest as do terrorist attacks against both military and civilian targets.
-The violence has led to stagnation, power shortages, and high food and fuel prices.
+Recent violence in the area has led to the displacement of nearly 500,000 people.
+It is believed that more than one million internally displaced persons (IDPs) remain in the in the Federally Administered Tribal Areas and Khyber Pakhtunkhwa.

 Food Assistance Programs